Time's All-Time 100 Movies: Method

 Richard Schickel and Richard Corliss each compiled a list of 115–120 films that they judged worthy of inclusion and weighed each choice until they agreed on the top 100.
 The process took about four months.
 An effort was made to make the list as diverse as possible in terms of directors, actors, countries, and genres represented.

 Reception

-According to Richard Corliss, the list's web pages attracted a record 7.8 million page views in its first week, including 3.5 million on May 23, its opening day.

-"Thousands of readers have written in to cheer or challenge our selections, and thousands more have voted for their own favorites.
+According to Richard Corliss, the list's web pages "attracted a record-busting 7.8 million page views in its first week, including 3.5 million on May 23, its opening day.
+Thousands of readers have written in to cheer or challenge our selections, and thousands more have voted for their own favorites.
 The response simply underscores Richard's and my long-held belief that everybody has two jobs: his own and movie critic."